 This class defines a set of constants that specify the supported policies for starting a periodic thread or periodic timer, when it is started later than the assigned absolute time.
-The following table specifies the effective start time (that is, the first release time of a periodic realtime thread).
-The effective start time of a periodic timer is similar; where the first firing is equivalent to the first release.
+The following table specifies the effective start time, that is, the first release time of a periodic realtime thread.
+The effective start time of a periodic timer is similar; where the first firing is equivalent to the first release, and a call to the constructor is equivalent to a call to RealtimeThread.start().